Discover Amsterdam

 Image from Corrie Ten Boomhuis

 During World War II, the Ten Boom family provided a hiding place for Jewish people and members of the resistance in their home on Haarlem’s Barteljorisstraat.
 The family was betrayed, imprisoned and deported to concentration camps – only Corrie survived the ordeal.
-Her house has now been transformed into this museum, in which you can step back in time to the 1940s and experience the fear and claustrophobia of that period.
-While there, make sure to check out the hiding place behind a fake wall in Corrie's bedroom.
+Her house has now been transformed into the Corrie ten Boomhuis Museum, in which you can go back to the 1940s and experience the fear and claustrophobia of that period.
+While there, check out the hiding place behind a fake wall in Corrie's bedroom.
 It was used to conceal people in hiding from the Nazi forces.

 De Filmkoepel